ppenenko/metashade/metashade/gltf/README.md

 --out-dir OUT_DIR    Path to the output directory
 ```

-The script processes all glTF asset files it finds under the directory specified by `GLTF_DIR` and writes the generated shader files in the directory specified by `OUT_DIR`.
-The names of the shader files are based on the names of glTF meshes and primitives.
+The script processes all glTF asset files it finds under the directory specified by `GLTF_DIR` (e.g. a local clone of the [Cauldron-Media repo](https://github.com/GPUOpen-LibrariesAndSDKs/Cauldron-Media)) and writes the generated shader files in the directory specified by `OUT_DIR`.
+The names of the shader files are derived from the names of glTF meshes and primitives.